Skimmeroni/Appunti/AI4ST/FoundationsQC/Qubits/Manipulations.typ

   matrix products.]
 )

+When a new state is reached, there's most likely interest in sampling its value.
+Which is why the $ket(Psi')$ symbol is often replaced by
+#quantum-circuit(scale: 66%, baseline: 2.5pt, meter()).
+Also, to denote
+a line that represents $n$ states at once the shorthand notation
+#quantum-circuit(scale: 66%, baseline: 2.5pt, nwire($n$)) is used.

 The simplest operator is the *identity operator*, denoted as $I$, leaves the state unchanged.
 With respect to the standard basis, the operator has this following form: